Lasagna Stuffed Shells are large shell noodles stuffed with a cheesy lasagna filling, with extra sauce and cheese on top. One of our favorite dinners!

 - 2 cups shredded mozzarella cheese , divided

 - Meanwhile, cook the jumbo pasta shells according to package instructions, until al-dente.
-Drain from water and lay out on a large dish to cool, so that they don't stick together.
+Drain from water and lay out on a large baking sheet to cool, so that they don't stick together.

-- Spoon some of the reserved tomato sauce into the bottom of a 9x13'' pan.
-Stuff each cooked shell with a heaping 2 tablespoons of the ricotta/tomato mixture and set them face up in the pan.
-(I fit 4 shells wide and 6 shells long.)
+- Spread 1 cup of the meat sauce into the bottom of a 9x13'' pan.
+Stuff each cooked shell with a small spoonful of ricotta mixture, then a spoonful of meat mixture and set them face up in a large baking dish.

 - Spoon the remaining red sauce over the top of all of the stuffed shells.
 Sprinkle with remaining mozzarella and parmesan cheese.